 - 1. On the Settings page, go to the Backup and restore tab.

 - 2. Click Upload backup file.

 - 3. Select backup file.

 - 4. Choose one or both options:

 - Restore configuration:

-- All details from the Settings page
+- All details from the Settings page other than the licensing settings

 - LDAP server details

 - Details for all LDAP groups

 - Security policy settings for local users

 This includes settings for the passphrase generator, but not the dictionary

-- Restore database:
+Restore database:

-- Details for local users, including hashes of recent passwords

-- Details for all Call Bridges, including any TMS System IDs

-- Passphrase dictionary
+- Details for local users, including hashes of recent passwords - Details for all Call Bridges, including any TMS System IDs - Passphrase dictionary